 Since achieving my PhD I have worked in a variety of roles including a computer programmer, a research scientist for Cancer Research and a secondary school Science teacher.
 Whilst no longer a teacher, I still have a passion for education which led my desire to be a governor at Woodingdean Primary School.
-My son is currently in Year 1 and absolutely LOVES the school and is excited every day to go.
-My daughter will be starting in 2020 and also cannot wait to join her big brother there.
+My son absolutely LOVES the school and is excited every day to go.
+My daughter started in 2020 and also couldn't wait to join her big brother there.

 I joined the governing board of Woodingdean in 2009 when my youngest son started at the school.
 Both my children had a fantastic time whilst at Woodingdean and both are now thriving at secondary school and beyond.
 I am now a co-opted governor and have been chair for several years.
 My background in financial services, especially project management, has provided skills which I have been able to use in my governor role.
 I am passionate that school should be fun, safe, inspiring and that all children should be encouraged and given every opportunity to try their best and achieve.
 These are things we see every day at Woodingdean and I’m proud to be able to help the school in any way I can.

 Christine DeaconI joined the governing board in Autumn 2022 after my retirement.
 I have lived in Woodingdean for 25 years and in Brighton and Hove for over 35 years.
 I have trained and worked as a secondary school teacher for deaf children for over 39 years having worked in London and in the South East.

 After a career in advertising I now run a photography agency in Brighton, London and Sydney.
 I moved to Woodingdean in 2022 and wanted to support the local community and so I applied to me a governor in Autumn 2022.
 I am driven, passionate and eager to support the school, it's families and Headteacher in their drive and enthusiasm to create a wonderful environment for our local children.